 - The implications of blockers on the viability of non-pro rata and aggressive drop-down transactions

-Your delegate booking will give you:
+Your delegate booking includes:

 - Full access to each of the conference's eight sessions